 NTG=1-Free Ridership+Participant Spillover

 These component fractions — free-ridership and participant spillover — were calculated using in- and out-of-program LED savings, site-level weights, and the free-ridership and spillover rates discussed below.
 The team calculated free-ridership and participant spillover as ratios of the sampled savings, characterized as free-ridership or spillover savings to total sampled LED savings.
 The final free-ridership and spillover estimates were weighted using site-level weights and site-level LED savings.
-These calculations are shown in 2 and 3.
+These calculations are shown in Equation 3-2 and Equation 3-3.

 Equation 3-2.
 Free-ridership formula